Freiling87/CCU/CCU/Scratchpad.md

 |Level	|Area					|Notes	|
 |:-----:|:----------------------|:------|
 |	1	|Subway					|- Meet a contact, maybe see cool shit on the way.
 Free him from a "prison" like a subway bathroom.
-#		H	Object Additions
-##		C	Air Conditioner
-Enable "Fumigating" w/ staff in gas masks as option GasVent.fumigationSelected
-##		C	Fire Hydrant
-Ability to be already shooting water according to direction
-##		C	Flaming Barrel
-- Gibs (Black)
-- Oil (Dark Green)
-- Ooze (Yellow)
-- Water (Blue)
-##		C	Movie Screen
-Allow Text like Sign
-#	H	Player Utilities
-This might need to be its own mod
-##		H	Mouse3 Bind to command followers
-- Target
-  - Ground - All Stand Guard
-  - Agent - All Attack
-  - Self - All Follow
-- Could also be an item or SA
-##		H	Mutators to omit Vanilla content when custom is available
-- If designer has added customs to be Roamers, or Hide in Bushes, etc., have some mutators to exclude Vanilla types from those spawning behaviors
-##		H	Save Chunk Pack configuration between loads
-- I.e., only deactivate chunk packs when the player says so!
-  - This is useful but doesn't belong in CCU, it belongs in a QOL mod
-##		H	Show Chunk info on Mouseover in Map mode
-- When in gameplay map view, mouseover a chunk to see its name and author in the unused space in the margins.
-  - Gives credit to author
-  - Helps identify gamebreaking chunks, allowing you to not use the chunk pack or notify their author.
-    - This is useful but doesn't belong in CCU, it belongs in a QOL mod